 - DSL

 - Deputy DSL(s)

 - Designated Teacher for Children in Care

-- Head of School / Executive Headteacher
+- Principal

 - Chair of the local board and Trustee with safeguarding responsibility

 Details of how to make a referral to the local authority are in section 11, page 9.

 7. Safeguarding concerns about another adult in the school